erno-szabados/geany-llama-plugin/README.md

 - Streaming response from the LLM
 - Can stop streaming
 - Can set model, proxy, llm host
+- Attach selected documents to context

 Right now it connects to the completion endpoint and returns a single answer only.
 Hopefully it will be able to do more advanced functions later, like
 - Code completions in a document (TODO)
-- Chat with documents attached - The current document is attached to the context.
 - Set API key, temperature, sampling params, ...

 ### Building and Installation: